GregoryMason/NWEN241-2016-Exam/test.md

 <br>
 <details style="color:brown">
   <summary style="color:black">
   <b>(d) [6 Marks]</b> Write a command-line-arguments based program.
-The program will be called with two file names as it's command line arguments.
+The program will be called with two file names as its command line arguments.
 The program should read the characters from the first file, delete any character which is an odd number (1, 3, 5, 7, 9), and then write it to the second file.
 You <b>must use pointer notation</b> to implement this program.
   </summary>

 ---